tomedunn/the-finished-book/_classes/xp-and-player-characters/xp-and-player-characters.md

 <figure id="fig:pcs-encounter-edpr-vs-level-medium-adventuring-days">
     {% include_relative fig-pcs-encounter-edpr-vs-level-medium-adventuring-days-large.html %}
     {% include_relative fig-pcs-encounter-edpr-vs-level-medium-adventuring-days-small.html %}
-    <figcaption>Figure 6: Average encounter effective damage per round for each class for a full adventuring day consisting of Medium encounters and two short rests.</figcaption>
+    <figcaption>Average encounter effective damage per round for each class for a full adventuring day consisting of Medium encounters and two short rests.</figcaption>
 </figure>

-On the damage side of the equation, as Fig. <a href="#fig:pcs-encounter-edpr-vs-level-medium-adventuring-days" class="fig-ref">6</a> shows (above), most classes have very similar effective damage per round.
+On the damage side of the equation, as Fig. \figref{fig:pcs-encounter-edpr-vs-level-medium-adventuring-days} (above) shows, most classes have very similar effective damage per round.
 Recall that these values represent the single target damage per round each class is capable of, and that for spellcasters template spells were used rather than each class's actual spell list.
 So, while a bard may be budgeted as dealing comparable effective damage per round as a wizard, the wizard will almost certainly deal significantly more in actual play due to the bard's limited number of damaging spells known.

-Combining the results shown in Fig. <a href="#fig:pcs-encounter-ehp-vs-level-medium-adventuring-days" class="fig-ref">5</a> and Fig. <a href="#fig:pcs-encounter-edpr-vs-level-medium-adventuring-days" class="fig-ref">6</a>, it's clear why spellcasters had lower than average calculated XP values, and why barbarians, fighters, and paladins were higher than average.
+Combining the results shown in Fig. \figref{fig:pcs-encounter-ehp-vs-level-medium-adventuring-days} and Fig. \figref{fig:pcs-encounter-edpr-vs-level-medium-adventuring-days}, it's clear why spellcasters had lower than average calculated XP values, and why barbarians, fighters, and paladins were higher than average.
 Their damage per rounds were similar while having dramatically different effective hit points.

 # Conclusion